fredattack/MCP_Manager/README.md

 >
 > Laravel 12 · React 19 · TailwindCSS 4 · Vite 6 · TypeScript 5.7 · PostgreSQL

-A modern, clean starter kit for building web applications with Laravel and React.
-This boilerplate provides a solid foundation with authentication, modern UI components, and comprehensive quality tools pre-configured.

 ## 🚀 Getting Started